oracle/solaris-ips/doc/guide-main.rst

     restrict the set of package versions to a known and, presumably, tested subset of all available versions.

+``require-any``
+    A require-any dependency acts as a require dependency, except that multiple fmris may be specified, and any one being present will satisfy the dependency.

+``conditional``
+    A conditional dependency states that the package mentioned by the ``fmri`` attribute of the ``depend`` action must also be installed into the image, with version at or above the specified version if the package named by the ``predicate`` attribute is present on the system at the specified level or higher.

+``origin``
+    A origin dependency states that the the package mentioned by the ``fmri`` attribute must be at the specified level or higher (if present) prior to installation of the containing package.
+If the attribute ``root-image`` is present and has the value ``true``, the image that is checked is the image rooted at '/'.

 |OS_Name|-specific concepts
 -----------------------------